 I Really Want to See You, Grandma is such a delightful book and the perfect choice for the mixed ages in my family crowd.
 It’s a sweet story about a granddaughter and grandmother who really want to see each other, but keep setting off at the same time and missing each other on the way.
 After reading, I asked the kiddos how Yumi and Grandmother could have solved their problem.
 Some kids suggested that one could have just waited at their house, and someone else suggested they could have called ahead!

-I started by asking the crowd if they remembered who Yumi wanted to see in our story, and then I asked about the people they like to see and places they like to go.
 After the kiddos shared some connections, they helped me read popular signs from around town.
 Sharing the Museum of Nature & Science sign was a great move!
 I mentioned that they could free with their library card and had lots of interested caregivers after storytime.

 Lit Tip: Environmental Print & Print Awareness